65th ISI World Statistics Congress

 RJDProcessor's modular organization, with a clear division of responsibilities, makes the software easy to maintain and extend.
 Its object-based architecture allows users to adapt it to their production lines, either by writing custom DataReaders that respect the suggested interface or by using the predefined ones.

 Model specifications are represented through clearly readable JSON objects and can be dynamically linked with data.
 Processing of multiple time series is possible by storing their specifications in JSON files, and interoperability with other JDemetra+ software is guaranteed.
+A Java component is also available, enabling the application of specifications encoded by RJDProcessor to given datasets.
+Combined with a web interface, this component supports multiple perspectives on seasonal adjustment, enabling each user to interact with JDemetra+ in the way that best fits its role (methodologist, IT, or statistical production staff).

 Figures/Tables